Call us: 651-291-7263

 Failing to Seek Immediate Medical Help

-Insurers will often use this against claimants.
+Insurers often use this tactic against claimants after a car accident.
 If you did not see a doctor right after the wreck, the insurance company may use that against you.
 They could say your injury is not severe or that you suffered that injury for some other reason.
 Getting medical help doesn’t just help your health.
 It also creates a record of the treatment you need.

 Hire Sand Law as Your Car Accident Attorney